 and now, many many cats.

-Installation views.
-Variable photo-litho plates, wood, inkjet prints, cast bronze, feathers, pipe cleaners, tape, tack-it.
+Installation views of my work.
+Variable photo-litho plates, inkjet prints, cast bronze, feathers, wood, pipe cleaners, tape, and tack-it.

-Essay “Your Own Eye” by Leila Timmins PDF
+Solo exhibition at 8eleven (Toronto, 2017) with essay “Your Own Eye” by Leila Timmins.
+PDF here

 his dreadful glance comprises an installation of new work developed in conversation with processes of dodging and burning.
 The exhibition engages an anxiety that shadows the photographic and its production of meaning through lightness, darkness, reflection, refraction.
 Hands grasp, pose, and waver.
 At angle an eye opens and closes, a spiral unravels, and a leaf hopes to hypnotize offering access to the political through the absent and present, cyclical, and askew.

-Essay by Daniella Sanader “Excercises for Seeing Everything at Once” PDF
+Solo exhibition at Neutral Ground (Regina, 2017) with essay by Daniella Sanader “Excercises for Seeing Everything at Once”.
+PDF here